Submerged Arc Welding Can Greatly Improve Deposition Rates | MillerWelds

 Higher deposition rates offer productivity gains

 The much greater deposition rates that SAW offers is one of the biggest benefits of the process.
-Deposition rate refers to the amount of filler metal melted into the weld joint and is defined by pounds per hour.
+Deposition rate refers to the amount of filler metal melted into the weld joint — defined by pounds per hour.

 Single wire SAW applications can achieve deposition rates of up to 40 pounds per hour, depending on wire size, type and polarity.
-Deposition rates with SubArc welding often can be increased even more when using a tandem torch option or pairing the process with metal-cored wire.
+Operations can further increase deposition rates by using a tandem torch option or pairing the process with metal-cored wire.

-Submerged Arc welding is a highly productive process in even its simplest form — and most widely applied — method, which is single wire welding.
-But there are a variety of other process options and torch configurations available that can further increase welding productivity and help optimize results.
+Submerged Arc welding is a highly productive process in even its simplest — and most widely applied — method, single wire welding.
+But a variety of other process options and torch configurations exist that can further increase welding productivity and help optimize results.
 Those include twin wire, tandem wire and multiwire SAW.

 Systems with multiple wires feeding in the same puddle — called tandem SubArc welding — can achieve deposition rates of more than 100 pounds per hour with three or more torches.